rize-network/app-studio-web/src/components/Toggle/Toggle.md

 ```

 ### **isDisabled**
-"Optional boolean to specify if the toggle should be disabled."
+"Optional boolean to set the toggle component as disabled or not."

 ```tsx
 import React from 'react';